 Not exactly.
 The Sonoma County Winegrape Commission (aka Sonoma County Winegrowers) is a trade association that has oversight by California Department of Food and Agriculture, but the sustainability initiative depends on the willingness of stakeholders in the business of growing grapes and making wine to make it happen.

 So how’s that going?

 Very well.
-According to the Winegrowers’ 2017 Sustainability Report Card, 60 percent of the county’s vineyard acres were already certified sustainable by a third-party audit, and 85 percent were accounted for by the initial self-assessment.
+According to the Winegrowers’ 2017 Sustainability Report Card issued in January 2018, 72 percent of the county’s vineyard acres were already certified sustainable by a third-party audit, and 92 percent were accounted for by the initial self-assessment.
 That's up significantly from the 2014 report, which noted that 33 percent were certified sustainable by a third-party audit, and 43 percent by self-assessment.

 Does sustainability matter to people who drink wine?